Infectious Diseases Research

 For team entries:

-• Comprising of between two and six individuals, the first listed entrant must be the team leader.
+- Comprising of between two and six individuals, the first listed entrant must be the team leader, and all team members should be listed as entrants in the online entry form.
 You must describe the contribution of each individual to the research and explain why the Eureka Prize should be jointly awarded to the listed individuals.
 This explanation must be included in the ‘research summary.’

-• Comprising of more than six individuals, the listed entrant must be the team leader and they must enter under a team name.
+- Comprising of more than six individuals, you must enter under a team name, and you are only able to list one entrant in the online entry form.
+The listed entrant must be the team leader.
 They are required to briefly describe the composition of the team and explain why the Eureka Prize should be jointly awarded to a team of more than six individuals.
 This explanation must be included in the ‘research summary.’

 Citizenship